sdkoncept/nigerian-real-estate/STORAGE_SETUP.md

 2. **Test Verification Document Upload**:
    - Go to `/agent/dashboard`
    - Upload a verification document
    - Check if it's stored correctly

+3. **Test Portfolio Image Upload**:
+   - Try saving a portfolio item with an image
+   - Check if it's stored correctly

 ## Troubleshooting